skanderjeddi/SpotMyLyrics/README.md

 ## Credits

-Thanks to the creator of the [SwSpotify](https://github.com/SwagLyrics/SwSpotify) project for providing me with the necessary scripts for getting the currently playing song on Spotify (currently for macOS and Windows, Linux support coming soon).
+Thanks to the creator of the [SwSpotify](https://github.com/SwagLyrics/SwSpotify) project for providing me with the necessary scripts for getting the currently playing song on Spotify.

 ## License